Discharge Instructions for Acute Kidney Injury

 When to seek medical care

-- Signs of bladder infection (urinating more often than usual; burning, pain, bleeding, or hesitancy when you urinate)
+- Signs of bladder infection (urinating more often than usual, or burning, pain, bleeding, or hesitancy when you urinate)

 - Signs of infection around your catheter (redness, swelling, warmth, or drainage)